Should I use GIFS in Sales Emails?

 You said we should pick this back up in March..hope I didn’t miss the boat!”

-Scenario #3: It’s inevitable - your prospect sometimes won’t be able to make the meeting, they’ll have to reschedule.
-You’re able to accommodate them and then when they thank you for your flexibility you send this this:
+It’s inevitable - your prospect sometimes won’t be able to make the meeting and they’ll have to reschedule.
+You’re able to accommodate them and then when they thank you for your flexibility you send this:

 “No problem..I’m flexible!”

-Scenario #4: When you’re finally able to book that meeting and the prospect has confirmed the time works for them..you send the calendar invite and reply to their email with this:
+You’re finally able to book that meeting and the prospect has confirmed the time works for them.
+When you send the calendar invite and they choose a time.
+Reply back and send this:

-Scenario #6: If the prospect asks you a question via email and the answer is a simple “yes” you send them:
+If the prospect asks you a question via email and the answer is a simple “yes”, send them:

-Scenario #8: When you’re trying to pump the prospect’s tires a little bit so you reference an accomplishment/award they got - or if you’re pumping your own tires by referencing something about your product that is really great so it would benefit them...you send this:
+When you’re trying to pump the prospect’s tires a little bit so you reference an accomplishment/award they got - or if you’re pumping your own tires by referencing something about your product that is really great so it would benefit them...send this:

 “You’re the bee’s knees!” / “Our product is the bee’s knees!”

-Scenario #9: If you have a feature that is really smooth (I mean, if you don’t then your product probably sucks lol) you say:
+If you have a feature that is really smooth (I mean, if you don’t then your product probably sucks) you say:

 “Our (insert feature) is smooth as butter:

 This one is specifically designed to be a pattern interrupt.
-As a rep, you’re throwing off the pattern of what your prospect is used to seeing / is expecting to see when they open up an email.
+As a sales rep, you’re throwing off the pattern of what your prospect is used to seeing/is expecting to see when they open up an email.
 This GIF has nothing to do with the actual content of the email - but that’s the point.

 They open up the email and the first thing they see is this GIF: